 Jackson Flats is a group camping facility located next to beautiful Grassy Hollow Visitor Center, which holds numerous nature programs, hikes and activities on Saturdays during the summer.
 The peaceful setting, in the Angeles National Forest, is a short drive northeast of the bustling Los Angeles metropolitan area.

 Each tent-only site is located about 600 feet from the centrally-located parking area near the campground entrance.
-Campers must park and carry their gear to their site.
+Campers may drive into the campsites only to unload/load their gear to their site.
+Vehicles may not park in campsites.

 At an elevation 7,500 feet, Jackson Flats sits in grassy spaces among groves of pine and fir trees, with average summer daytime temperatures in the low 80s.
 Nights are cool.